coxandrew/gogo/README.md

 ## Overview

-Go is a simple bash script that allows you to quickly launch and initialize a project so you can start working immediately.
+GoGo is a simple bash script that allows you to quickly launch and initialize a project so you can start working immediately.

 With GoGo, do away with the hassle of remembering where your project lives, firing up